exoticorn/opus-embedded/Readme.md

 * no support for floating point or platform specific optimizations where they would be applicable
 * no encoder support
-* only the most basic functions for decoding are exposed

 ## Feature flags